AY2526S1-CS2103T-F10-2/tp/docs/DeveloperGuide.md

   - 3b1.
 CourseBook shows "No such contact found!"
   - Use case resumes at step 2.

-- 3c.
-The given name matches multiple contacts:
-  - 3c1.
-CourseBook shows "Multiple contacts found with that name.
-Please delete by index."
-  - Use case resumes at step 2.

 - 5a.
 User cancels deletion:
   - Use case ends.